zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

  (0 tuples)

-You should get a print out displaying the table content, verifying that you indeed have defined a table in the pipeline!
+You should get a display of the table's contents, verifying that you indeed have defined a table in the pipeline.

 .. note::
   If this is not the fist time going through this section of the tutorial, chances are you already have the table ``Mouse`` defined in the schema ``dj_tutorial``.
 This is completely fine!
-If you define the class ``Mouse`` and instantiate it, the ``mouse`` instance will point to the same table you defined the first time you went through this tutorial!
+If you define the class ``Mouse`` and instantiate it, the ``mouse`` instance will point to the same table you defined the first time you went through this tutorial.

 What if I make a mistake?
 -------------------------
-As you work through this tutorial, you might occasionally define and create a table with some errors.
+As you work through this tutorial, you might occasionally create a table with some errors.
 Most commonly, you might create a table before you are completely done with the table ``definition``.
 Although there are ways to update the table definition, it is usually best to simply delete or **drop** the table with error and redefine the table after correcting your mistakes.